 Young Living was founded by Gary Young after he healed himself from a major accident.
 His doctors told him he would never walk again after injuring his spinal cord, but he did.
 Out of his recovery came a passion for holistic healing, and a love of essential oils.
 This passion is what created the Young Living company.
 Since it’s beginning, Young Living has formulated many products including 10 exclusive single essential oils they distill and over 75 essential oil blends targeted to specific needs.

-So, here’s my own little commentary that I was super excited to learn about all these targeted blends.
-My first aromatherapy book was full of essential oil recipes which required purchasing 5-10+ single essential oils to create one blend….major moola just to try something natural.
-Here, Young Living has done the research and blending for you so you can get an oil blend that contains some expensive, rare oils without buying them all separately.
-I had also previously been experimenting with essential oils with little success, buying my oils from the health food store.
-Since there is little regulation in the essential oil industry, I discovered that truth in labeling does not apply to essential oils.
-A company can label their oils as 100% even if there is a synthetic oil in the bottle that smells like the real deal.
+Since there is little regulation in the essential oil industry, truth in labeling does not apply to essential oils.
+A company can label their oils as 100% pure even if there is a synthetic oil in the bottle that smells like the real deal.
 Synthetic reproductions of essential oils are only designed to smell like an oil and do not perform the same as true plant oils distilled from the living plant material.
 You can read more about Therapeutic Grade essential oils and what makes a quality oil.
 Pure, quality essential oils with no chemical fillers is what produces results when you use them.

-Integrity What I discovered by experience and looking back to my original aromatherapy books and training in aromatherapy is Young Living is committed to purity and empowering consumers to take responsibility for their health.
 Since the average consumer has little experience with essential oils, the only way to verify purity is to trust the company you buy from or trust your nose (of which a pure essential oil will last years as long as it is stored in a cool, dry location.
 An essential oil that has synthetics or fillers will break down over time, similar to cosmetics that suddenly have a change in odor which is the added chemicals breaking down).
-Young Living has had many years to refine their products, determine the best chemical structure in purity and their efforts pay off when products continue to stand the test of time.
+Young Living has been in business 20 years to refine their products, determine the best chemical structure in purity and their products have stood the test of time.

-Science Blending essential oils is another mastery and an art that takes time and experience to develop, not unlike creating wines.
+Blending essential oils is another mastery and an art that takes time and experience to develop, not unlike creating wines.
 Young Living continues to research and maximize that research to create better products that produce results.
-The Young Living essential oils do everything the books say they should.
-This is evidence from first hand experience.

 DoTerra has created some unique products, like their peppermint beadlets which deliver a drop of peppermint essential oil in an enclosed round capsule.
 The rest of doTerra’s product line, is quite similar to Young Living’s line packaged with different oils and names.
 DoTerra even created thir AromaTouch which is similar to the Raindrop Therapy, only using twice as many oils.
-I have yet to see research specifics regarding the use of all the doTerra oils (why all these oils are used and their purposes rather then a generic “anti-inflammatory and immune builder) and blends in the AromaTouch technique, but look forward to reading more if it comes available.
+I have yet to see research specifics regarding the use of all the doTerra oils (why all these oils are used and their purposes) and blends in the AromaTouch technique, but look forward to reading more if it comes available.
 If you know of resources, I invite you to list them in the comments below.

 Intellectual Property doTerra has also created an essential oil blend (Immortelle) which they may or may not know is also the name of a line from La’Occitane, a French company which uses essential oils similar to those marketed in the DoTerra product with the same name.
 If doTerra wants to stay a long time player in the essential oil industry, they’ll have to be more innovative in creating products that stand out from competition, not create threats to patents, trademarks or intellectual property.

 For the time being, Young Living continues to build a cache of research and results with their products. doTerra is on the defense and must prove themselves in this new game of aromatherapy by playing clean and growing their expertise reputation in the essential oil industry.
 Integrity and trust are built over time, especially in the essential oil industry where purity, consistency and truth in labeling is a must.
 If everyone focuses on creating the best products, everyone wins with fair pricing and enough business for everyone.
-This topic has hit a little too close to home in my business as you can read in Plagiarism and the Art of Aromatherapy.
 There are a lot of self-made “experts” on the internet, some very aggressive with marketing.
-The bottom line is you have to be an educated consumer, look past the hype, pay attention and ask the right questions if you want to invest in the right companies.
+The bottom line is you have to be an educated consumer, look past the hype, pay attention and ask the right questions if you want to invest in quality oils.